navapbc/template-infra/docs/infra/set-up-network.md

 ### 3. Create network resources

 Now run the following commands to create the resources.
-Review the terraform before confirming "yes" to apply the changes.
+Review the Terraform before confirming "yes" to apply the changes.

 ```bash
 make infra-update-network NETWORK_NAME=<NETWORK_NAME>